Hannah Godwin: Reality television career

 Godwin was a contestant on season 23 of The Bachelor, starring Colton Underwood.
 She received the first impression rose from Underwood.
 She was one of two remaining finalists (with Tayshia Adams) when Underwood decided to call off the show to pursue Cassie Randolph, who had quit the show.
 After the conclusion of season 23 of The Bachelor, Godwin became a contestant on season 6 of Bachelor in Paradise, where she began a relationship with Dylan Barbour, getting engaged during the season finale in September 2019.

 Godwin is also a YouTube vlogger and TikTok personality.

 Personal life

 After getting engaged in the finale of Bachelor in Paradise, Godwin and Barbour began a long-distance relationship between San Diego and Los Angeles.
 The couple celebrated their engagement in February 2020 in Hollywood Hills with family and fellow Bachelor alumni such as Peter Weber, Hannah Brown, Mike Johnson, Luke Stone, Heather Martin, Demi Burnett, Katie Morton, Matt Donald and Jed Wyatt.
 In October 2020, Godwin announced on her Instagram, hannahg11, that she had bought a house with Barbour in San Diego.
+They married on August 23, 2023, in Paris.